 Today on the Skype meeting we discussed more in detail the curation of virtual spaces.
 I am still not so sure how this will pan out.
 The collaboration offers some challenges in that there are very distinct paradigms coming together in one virtual space.
 How one will affect the other is still to be seen.

-It is difficult to visualise how the show will work when I do not even know how the space will be formed.
+It is difficult to visualise how the show will work when I do not even know how the space will be designed.
 I am making some sketches on paper to send to Aristotle.
 This is very much a one step at a time process of heuristic feedback.

 - Lighting – I have no experience of working in this way.
 How does ‘Unity’ function; how will virtual lighting affect the work?
 It is difficult to envisage and design a space with no knowledge of the software, little or no experience of this sort of thing, and without real control of the aesthetic/curatorial process.
 At least with the show in Camberwell, I knew what the spaces were like and what was and was not possible.
 This is not the case with the online show.
 I hope this does not prove too much work for Aristotle.